outaagunga/documentation/strategy-forex.md

    * The 200-period HMA Slope is Negative (sloping downward)
 2. **Volatility Filter**

-   * Volatility filter passes if: BBWidth is expanding (BBWidth > BBWidth[1]) AND the Leading Band (Lower) distance from Middle Band increased by at least 0.5 × ATR compared to the previous bar, confirming accelerating downward momentum
+   * Volatility filter passes if: BBWidth is expanding (Normalized BBWidth > Normalized BBWidth[1]) AND the Leading Band (Lower) distance from Middle Band increased by at least 0.5 × ATR compared to the previous bar, confirming accelerating downward momentum

 3. **Price Location**

-   * Candle closes at, slightly below, or in close proximity to the Lower Bollinger Band SD1, while maintaining directional pressure
+   * Candle close is within ATRDistance × ATR of the Upper Bollinger Band SD1 AND the entry candle range, defined as (High − Low) of the entry bar, is not greater than Z × ATR (e.g. Z ≤ 1.2)
    * Price continues to close within ATRDistance × ATR of the Lower Band SD1
 4. **Momentum Confirmation**